demigecko/CarND-Advanced-Lane-Lines/README.md

 else:
     delta = rightx_base - leftx_base
 ```
-I assuemd the curvature of the right and left lanes are the same.
-Therefore, I shited all points in right lane by `delta`, and combine all data points of left and right lanes for the whole fitting.
+I assumed the curvature of the right and left lanes are the same.
+Therefore, I shifted all points of right lane by `delta`, and combine all data points of left and right lanes for the whole fitting.
 ```
-    x = np.append(leftx, rightx-delta, axis=0)
+    x = np.append(leftx, rightx - delta, axis=0)
     y = np.append(lefty, righty, axis=0)
     left_fit = np.polyfit(y, x, 2)
     right_fit = np.polyfit(y, x, 2)
 ```
-However, in the case of not being able to find the `curve_fit`, I introduce anther four global variables:  `prev_curve_fit` , `prev_leftx` , and  `prev_rightx`.
-These allows the program to keep running when there is any null array happened.
+However, in the case of not being able to find the `curve_fit`, I introduce four global variables:  `prev_curve_fit` , `prev_leftx` , and  `prev_rightx`.
+These allows the program to keep running when there is any null array generated.
 I set the condition as below.

 ```
 if  leftx.size > 10 and rightx.size > 10: